Use our Sketch nib in a Pump Pen. If you like to draw quickly with a flexible durable nib, this is a great pen for you.

 - Use other nibs - see the list below

-- Select your feed rate
+- Select your feed rate of flow

 - Screw-on cap and body prevent leakage